StevenOrola/transit-app/README.md

 npm run client for React
 npm run server for Express
 npm run dev for both

+# Issues
+After any change in App.js
+a refresh is needed for a change to be shown even if a refresh was initially shown.
+Just refresh again after making a change
 ----

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).